homebridge/homebridge/README.md

 OK, if you're still excited enough about ordering Siri to make your coffee (which, who wouldn't be!) then here's how to set things up.

-**Note:** You'll need to make sure you have the following package installed for your platform.
+**Note:** If you're running on Linux, you'll need to make sure you have the `libavahi-compat-libdnssd-dev` package installed.

- * libavahi-compat-libdnssd-dev

 First, clone this repo: